 - Software and Hardware

-Guide to Style and Usage.
-Please refer to this style manual
+Manual of Style.
+Please refer to this style manual before

 - Direct, declarative statements